2016 UCI Women's World Tour: Events

+The World Tour featured 17 events, with 4 stage races, 12 one-day races and a team time trial event.
+Sparkassen Giro was the only race of the 2015 UCI Women's Road World Cup not to join the World Tour calendar.

 Final points standings

 Individual

 Riders tied with the same number of points were classified by number of victories, then number of second places, third places, and so on, in World Tour events and stages.

 Youth

 The top three riders in the final results of each World Tour event's young rider classification received points towards the standings.
 Six points were awarded to first place, four points to second place and two points to third place.

 Team

 Team rankings were calculated by adding the ranking points of the top four riders of a team in each race, plus points gained in the Crescent Vårgårda UCI Women's WorldTour TTT.